CreditLadder review July 2021

 Making rent count towards your credit score may seem like a fairly obvious thing to implement, but it’s actually very new.
-The other two credit reference agencies, Equifax and TransUnion, don’t have anything like that in place, so Experian’s Rental Exchange is pretty much the only option for now.
+The TransUnion credit reference agency doesn’t have anything like that in place, so Experian’s Rental Exchange and CreditLadder reporting to Equifax are pretty much the only options for now.

-However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to the scheme for you.
+However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to the Experian’s Rental Exchange scheme for you.
 Council or social housing tenants can do it and so can private tenants if their landlord or agency manages at least 500 properties.